A Reflection of Mom’s Organic Market

 The vivid colors of the products attract the patrons and, as a result, increase sales.
 Eating fruits and vegetables when they taste better provides the best nutrition because you want to eat more.
 Plus, it’s full of fiber, vitamins, and nutrients, which is a win.
 Fiber is an active component of fruits and vegetables and a reason to continue to support their consumption (Slavin, 2012).
 My grandparents had relatives who were farmers.
 When they were given food from family farmers, I recall the deliciousness of the freshly picked butter beans, peas, okra, and corn.
 Their food tasted better.
 I now realize it was because it is picked at the peak of ripeness and is incredibly fresh.

 The store was immaculate and orderly.
 The vegetables and fruits were beautiful.
 I spoke with Adonis, in the produce department, who was very knowledgeable.
 In season are the winter squash and pumpkins.
 Various varieties of apples come in and out throughout the year.
 More varieties of tomatoes, kale, Bok choy, and greens are stocked.
 Muscadine grapes came in from the South and are popular with customers.
 Carving pumpkins are popular too.
-Tips for picking a sweet melon are in the exterior color and firmness of the melon—MOMs stop carrying melons when they lose their flavor, and they support various respected vendors in Virginia and Maryland.
+Tips for picking a sweet melon are in the exterior color and firmness of the melon—MOMs stop carrying melons when they lose their flavor.
+MOM’s supports social justice by supporting various respected vendors in Virginia and Maryland.
+They appear to consider where the food was raised and what kind transport went into that process.
+This approach supports local farmers and keeps the carbon footprint of your food relatively low (Levy. n.d.).

-If you want to view my experience, please click on the Mise En Place tab or subscribe link.
+If you want to view my experience, please click on the vlogs tab.
 I hope you enjoy it.
 Please like, share, and subscribe.

 MORE FOR YOU